metrorailings/OwlBlog/content/posts/coaching-analysis-1.md

 Matthew Stafford's arrival also worked some wonders when it came to the team overcoming adverse momentum.
 Under Jared Goff, McVay and his men weren't that successful navigating against negative game script.
 For the Rams to win, it would almost always take them require them to hold the lead by the start of the fourth quarter.
 That changed considerably under Stafford in 2021, as the Rams were able to mount a total of 4 noteworthy comebacks, 3 more than the total number of comebacks they were able to wager in 2019 and 2020 _combined_.

 Nothing substantial has changed in the offseason, so expect the Rams to be one of the better franchises in the league in terms of management.
 Von Miller will certainly be missed though, but Leonard Floyd should be able to compensate with his occasional flashes here and there.

+***

+### Buffalo Bills

+_Coaching:_ Sean McDermott (HC/DC), Ken Dorsey (OC)

+So Buffalo promoted an assistant coach to offensive coordinator after Brian Daboll left in the offseason to become the head coach of the New York Giants.
+Ken Dorsey isn't really expected to change the structure of the offense much,